Jessica-QAP/YOURLS/README.md

 * nginx-selfsigned.key
 * yourls.conf

-The docker branch is also missing
-* .env.yourls
-* .env.mysql

 To run Kubernetes version locally
 1. Install minikube, kubectl and Docker Desktop
 2. Clone the repo, download the missing files and open the master branch